 Water – Alcohol dehydrates the body at a rate of 120ml per standard drink (10 grams of pure alcohol) a patron has.
 Dehydration is linked to decreased cognitive ability, increased irritability, development of a negative outlook by the drinker and is also a strong cause of the dreaded hangover.
 This is why we actively seek to keep patrons hydrated.

-To learn more about ‘MAW Service’ and how to successfully implement it into a venue, contact us now to enrol in a ‘Special Alcohol Management Service’ (SAMS) course.
+To learn more about ‘MAW Service’ and how to successfully implement it into a venue, contact us today.